 Instructions

-- Cut the sprouts in half lengthwise, then cut into ribbons (about 4 cuts per sprout).
+- Cut the sprouts in half lengthwise, then slice them into ribbons (about 4 cuts per sprout).

-- In a large skillet, heat olive oil over medium-high heat.
-Add the shallot and garlic, cook until tender and fragrant.
+- In a large skillet, heat the olive oil over medium-high heat.
+Add the shallot and garlic, and cook until tender and fragrant.
 Add the Brussels sprouts and cook until tender, about 6 minutes.
-Drizzle the maple syrup over top and sprinkle in pecans (and bacon).
-Continue cooking for 2 minutes, then season with salt and pepper, serve immediately.
+Drizzle the maple syrup over the top and sprinkle in the pecans (and bacon).
+Continue cooking for 2 minutes, then season with salt and pepper.
+Serve immediately.

 NOTES